SandraBergstrom/bedtime_adventures/README.md

 ## Bugs:
 ### Known bugs:
-- The textwrap is causing an unintenional line breakssince I added the possibility for line breaks with the parameter replace_whitespace=False.
+- The textwrap is causing an unintenional line breaks since I added the possibility for line breaks with the parameter replace_whitespace=False.
 Thouhgt of creating line breaks in the source text instead but since we don´t know the lenght of the names that we get from input we can't control that the line breaks will end up where best suited this way.
 Not having line breaks at all is not an option since then we go back to long lines and breaking words instead of doing line breaks after/before words.

 ### Fixed bugs:
 - Name validation for only letters will cause an error everytime because of the csv.